testersakage/mineclonia-jtest/mods/ITEMS/mcl_furnaces/API.md

 ### Furnace definition
 {
+	cook_group = "smeltable", --optional: itemgroup this furnace is restricted to possible choices are "smeltable" and "cookable".
+Items to  be processed by this furnace should have either attribute set to `1` in the groups of the item registration.
-	cook_group = "smeltable", --optional: itemgroup this furnace is restricted to factor = 2, --optional: cook time factor when using cook_group node_normal = { -- node definition overrides of the normal furnace node (node_basename)
+	factor = 2, --optional: cook time factor when using cook_group node_normal = { -- node definition overrides of the normal furnace node (node_basename)
 		tiles = {}, --...